Paul von Klenau: Reputation

 Klenau's role under National Socialism has been the subject of discussion.
 Fred Prieberg characterizes Klenau's relationship with the Nazis as one of mutual opportunism: for the régime, he could be useful as a campaigner for cultural ties between Germany and Denmark; for Klenau this attitude opened doors that remained closed to others.
 By way of example, Prieberg cites the seemingly unproblematic premiere of Klenau's three twelve-tone operas in a time when twelve-tone techniques were condemned as "cultural Bolshevism".

 According to Schoenberg, Klenau once defended his use of the twelve-tone technique as the basis of an opera as an example of National Socialist art, making an analogy with the Führerprinzip, where everything in the piece needed to follow the leader.
 This, and a political analogy made by Socialist composers, Schoenberg equally derided as "nonsense."
 He refers to Klenau as "the German composer, Paul von Klenau".

-Klenau's musical output, some of which is undergoing recording revival, includes nine symphonies, three string quartets, and a setting (1919) of Rainer Maria Rilke's "Die Weise von Liebe und Tod des Cornets Christoph Rilke" among other works.
+Klenau's musical output, some of which is undergoing recording revival, includes nine symphonies (spanning the year 1907-1945), three string quartets, and a setting (1919) of Rainer Maria Rilke's "Die Weise von Liebe und Tod des Cornets Christoph Rilke" among other works.
+The Dacapo label has issued a recording of Die Weise, as well as the string quartets five of the symphonies, the Violin Concerto (1941) and the Piano Concerto (1944).